Britain's Johnson tells EU: Brexit ball is in your court now

 He went further than many had expected on trying to solve the dilemma over the border between British-ruled Northern Ireland and EU member Ireland by proposing an all-island regulatory zone to cover all goods.
 This would replace the so-called “backstop” arrangement he says Britain cannot accept.

-However, Northern Ireland would leave the EU’s customs area along with the rest of the UK and the province’s institutions would be able to opt to remain in or to exit the regulatory zone - possibly a step too far for Ireland and the EU.
+However, Northern Ireland would leave the EU’s customs area along with the rest of the UK and the province’s institutions would have the power to remain in or to exit the regulatory zone - possibly a step too far for Ireland and the EU.

 Johnson outlined his latest proposals in a telephone call to French President Emmanuel Macron on Sunday, an Elysee official said.
 Macron urged Johnson to engage in detailed discussions with the EU’s chief Brexit negotiator, the official said.